 The Scottish Junior Orienteering Squad (ScotJOS) provides a coaching and development programme for young Scottish orienteers from M/W14 – 18, who show talent in the sport and commitment to improve their performance.

 The squad is selective, to focus resources on those who show potential to be top performers at national level in the future.
 The annual programme, co-ordinated by the Lead Coach, includes a number of coaching weekends taking advantage of the wealth of orienteering areas we have across Scotland.
 The selection policy is published each Autumn with the squad calendar running from October through to the following September.

 ScotJOS produces world-class orienteers and – if you’re good enough – you could go on to represent Scotland or Great Britain at world level – as Inverness Orienteering Club’s Megan Keith & Forth Valley Orienteers’ Grace Molloy did when they formed two-thirds of the Team GB relay team who won gold in the Junior World Orienteering Championships in 2019.

 For more information contact Judy Bell – firstname.lastname@example.org

 How do I become part of ScotJOS?

-To see how to be selected for ScotJOS, download the below ScotJOS selection policy and ScotJOS selection opportunities for this year:
+To see how to be selected for ScotJOS, download the document detailing selection policy for the squad and opportunities for this year: